weeveiot/weeveMQ/README.md

 # weeveMQ
-The weeveMQ is a secure, highly scalable, enterpirse-ready IoT messaging broker based on mosquitto release 1.5.2 and WeeveClientLibrary 0.0.1.
-WeeveMQ implements a broker and client for the MQTTS protocol, a publish and subscribe protocol inspired by the MQTT protocol and adding lightweight cryptography to securely publish and subscribe messages without the burden of the computationally costly and for low-end IoT applications unsuitable SSL/TLS protocol.
-For details, visit [weeve.network](https://weeve.network)
+The weeveMQ is a secure, highly scalable, enterprise-ready IoT messaging broker.
+This version of weeveMQ is based on mosquitto release 1.5.2 and WeeveClientLibrary 0.0.1.
+WeeveMQ implements the MQTTS protocol, a publish and subscribe protocol inspired by the MQTT protocol and augmented with lightweight cryptography to securely publish and subscribe messages without the burden of the computationally expensive and for low-end IoT applications unsuitable SSL/TLS protocol.
+In a nutshell, whenever you look for secure messaging, but SSL/TLS is no option, then MQTTS is your choice!
+For details and performance comparisions to MQTT over TLS, visit [weeve.network](https://weeve.network)

 ## Install

-To install the MQTTS broker and client run the install.sh script.
+To install the MQTTS broker and client run the install script.
-This script will check if all dependenceys are on your system and install them if needed.
+The script checks for all dependencies on your system and if needed installs missing packages.

 1. Clone the weeveMQ repository to your maschine

-2. Install the broker and clients with all dependencies by executing the install script: `bash install.sh`
+2. Install the broker and client with all dependencies by executing the install script: `bash install.sh`

 ## Run Instructions

-After the compilation of broker and client run the following commands:
+After the compilation of the broker and client run the following commands:

 Run broker in command-prompt 1
 ```shell